awsdocs/aws-greengrass-developer-guide/doc_source/connectors-console.md

 To complete this tutorial, you need:

-### <a name="w31aac27c37c16b6"></a>
+### <a name="w51aac29c42c16b6"></a>
-+ A Greengrass group and a Greengrass core \(v1\.7 or later\)\.
-To learn how to create a Greengrass group and core, see [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
++ A Greengrass group and a Greengrass core \(v1\.9\.3 or later\)\.
+To learn how to create a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
 The Getting Started tutorial also includes steps for installing the AWS IoT Greengrass Core software\.
-+ Python 2\.7 installed on the AWS IoT Greengrass core device\.
++ Python 3\.7 installed on the AWS IoT Greengrass core device\.
 +  AWS IoT Greengrass must be configured to support local secrets, as described in [Secrets Requirements](secrets.md#secrets-reqs)\.
 **Note**
-This includes allowing access to your Secrets Manager secrets\.
+This requirement includes allowing access to your Secrets Manager secrets\.
 If you're using the default Greengrass service role, Greengrass has permission to get the values of secrets with names that start with *greengrass\-*\.
 + A Twilio account SID, auth token, and Twilio\-enabled phone number\.
 After you create a Twilio project, these values are available on the project dashboard\.
 **Note**
 You can use a Twilio trial account\.
 If you're using a trial account, you must add non\-Twilio recipient phone numbers to a list of verified phone numbers\.
 For more information, see [ How to Work with your Free Twilio Trial Account](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account)\.

-## Step 1: Create a Secrets Manager Secret<a name="connectors-console-create-secret"></a>
+## Step 1: Create a Secrets Manager secret<a name="connectors-console-create-secret"></a>

 In this step, you use the AWS Secrets Manager console to create a text type secret for your Twilio auth token\.

 1. <a name="create-secret-step-signin"></a>Sign in to the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/)\.
 **Note**
-For more information about this process, see [ Step 1: Create and Store Your Secret in AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html) in the *AWS Secrets Manager User Guide*\.
+For more information about this process, see [ Step 1: Create and store your secret in AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html) in the *AWS Secrets Manager User Guide*\.

 1. <a name="create-secret-step-create"></a>Choose **Store a new secret**\.